rwrozelle/audio-media-player/README.md

     #transcode_format: FLAC
     # sample rate for transcoding, defaults to 44100
     transcode_sample_rate: 48000
+    # defaults to FLAC, other options: MP3, WAV, AAC, AMRNB, AMRWB, M4A, OGG, OPUS, TS
+    # only testing with FLAC
+    #enabled_codecs: FLAC
 ```
 Transcoding will strip metadata and embedded image that will mean smaller file transferred and less work by Pipeline in extracting track stream.